Reversed Output – Investigating and Activating my Sonic Palette in Composer-performer Collaborations

 Context wise, the project is well anchored in historical practice as well as more recent research of the role of composer and performer in collaborative work situations.
 This project though, draws even further on the very output of the material and process, challenging inherited structures and expands the role of the performer through palette definition and composition.

-The results of the project will be presented through high profile concerts, institutional pre-concert presentations, documentation, a blog, texts concluding reflections, interviews and institutional presentations, including a seminar.
+The results of the project will be presented through high profile concerts, institutional pre-concert presentations, documentation, texts concluding reflections, interviews and institutional presentations.